 Chemical structure and biodegradability of halogenated aromatic compounds.
-Substituent effects on 1,2-dioxygenation of catechol
+Two catechol 1,2-dioxygenases from a 3-chlorobenzoate-grown pseudomonad

 - Views Icon Views

 E Dorn, H J Knackmuss; Chemical structure and biodegradability of halogenated aromatic compounds.
 Two catechol 1,2-dioxygenases from a 3-chlorobenzoate-grown pseudomonad.
 Biochem J 15 July 1978; 174 (1): 73–84. doi: https://doi.org/10.1042/bj1740073